 Oculus Quest Statistics

-The VR statistics below are for the Oculus Quest, Facebook’s Android-based standalone VR headset.
+The VR statistics below are for the Oculus Quest 1 and 2, Facebook’s Android-based standalone VR headset.

 Demand for standalone headsets has gone from 0 to 29 million from 2017 to 2022